 - 5.10 An interactive behaviour display will feature a rainbow and sun in each classroom from FS1 to Year 2.
 All children's names will begin each day on the sun as part of this display.
-Any child displaying behaviour above and beyond normal expectations will move their name onto the rainbow.
-Each child will receive a token every time they achieve their name on the rainbow. - 5.11 In the playground, any pupil displaying behaviour above and beyond normal expectations will receive a 'playground merit' sticker at line up time.
+Any child displaying behaviour above and beyond normal expectations will move their name onto the rainbow. - 5.11 In the playground, any pupil displaying behaviour above and beyond normal expectations will receive a 'playground merit' sticker at line up time.
 Each pupil will receive a token every time they receive a playground sticker.